Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Preliminaries

 \subsection{Multi-Objective Formulation}

-Following the approach of Yue et al.~\cite{DBLP:conf/gecco/XieHAN019} for the chance constrained knapsack problem, we evaluate a set $X$ by the multi-objective fitness function $g(X)=(g_1(X), g_2(X))$ where $g_1$ measures the tightness in terms of the constraint and $g_2$ measures the quality of $X$ in terms of the given submodular function $f$.
+Following the approach given in~\citet{DBLP:conf/gecco/XieHAN019} for the chance-constrained knapsack problem, we evaluate a set $X$ by the multi-objective fitness function $g(X)=(g_1(X), g_2(X))$ where $g_1$ measures the tightness in terms of the constraint and $g_2$ measures the quality of $X$ in terms of the given submodular function $f$.

 We define

 and